Gabriel Moreno Preview, Player Props: Diamondbacks vs. Cubs

 Gabriel Moreno At The Plate

-- In 34.1% of his games this year, Moreno has driven in at least one run.
-In six of those games (6.8%) he recorded two or more RBI, while accounting for three or more of his team's runs in four contests.
+- Moreno has had an RBI in 30 games this year (33.7%), including six multi-RBI outings (6.7%).
+He has also driven home three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.